Tougher Than Leather: Film

 The album was accompanied by the release of a crime film of the same name by New Line Cinema with Rick Rubin as a director and starring Run-D.M.C.
 According to the plot Run-D.M.C. must find and punish the evil drug lord-record company executive who murdered their friend.
 Along the way, they encounter racist bikers, blonde bimbos, and the Beastie Boys.
 The film was released on September 16, 1988, and was panned by critics.

 Track listing

 The information about samples was taken from WhoSampled.

+"Beats To The Rhyme" is edited on all pressings.
+The explicit version can be found on the "Run's House" 12 inch single & on the compilation "Together Forever: Greatest Hits 1983–1991".

 Deluxe edition bonus tracks

 The information about bonus tracks was taken from a booklet of 2005 expanded deluxe edition.